ledgetech/lua-resty-qless/README.md

 qless:set_config("heartbeat", 600)

--- But the testing queue doesn't get as long. qless.queues['testing'].heartbeat = 300
+-- But the testing queue doesn't get as long. qless.queues["testing"].heartbeat = 300
 ```

-When choosing a heartbeat interval, realize that this is the amount of time that
+When choosing a heartbeat interval, note that this is the amount of time that
 can pass before qless realizes if a job has been dropped.
 At the same time, you don't
 want to burden qless with heartbeating every 10 seconds if your job is expected to
 take several hours.